Rebranding a Business

 Even though you’re rebranding, there’s no point in changing all the content on your website if you’re still offering some of the same products and services.
 It’s unnecessary.
 Transfer across any existing content you want to keep, change the company name, or tweak as you see fit.
 This will also help Google to index and rank your website much quicker.

 When you’re creating a new site, you’ll need to add meta titles and meta descriptions to each page.
 Please make sure they’re reflective of the products and services on that page, as this will help Google understand its purpose and relevance, which will help with your website ranking.
 If you’re not sure what to write, do a quick Google search for the products or services you supply to see what competitors have written.
 Don’t copy it, but use it as a guide.

 Proofread your content.

 You need to make sure your business’ new name is reflected in the content, that any mention of the old brand is removed – Unless, of course, you’re notifying customers of the change (references to your old business can be removed later, once your happy the rebrand is complete).
-Be sure to check for any spelling errors, punctuation mistakes and that it’s written in the right language.
-There’s nothing worse than an English website writing in American English, and vice versa.
+Be sure to check for any spelling errors or punctuation mistakes and write in the correct language.
+There’s nothing worse than an English website writing in American English and vice versa.

-To align the websites, any existing pages you want to keep should redirect to through to relevant new pages.
-Create a spreadsheet of all web pages on your existing site and where you’d like to point them to on the new site.
-If there’s a page that is no longer relevant, you may wish to redirect this through to the homepage.
+Any existing pages you want to keep should redirect to relevant new pages to align the websites.
+First, create a spreadsheet of all web pages on your existing site and where you’d like to point them to on the new site.
+If there’s a page that is no longer relevant, you may wish to redirect this to the homepage.
 You can use a tool such as ScreamingFrog to help you pull a list of your existing webpage URLs.
 Once you have this, send it across to your web developers.
 They’ll be able to implement the redirects.

 Submit your sitemap.